Why focused book projects deserve a cleaner workflow than Squibler

 If that flexibility is what you value most, Squibler can make sense.

-Gixo Books is more opinionated about the path from manuscript brief to review to final export.
+Gixo Folio is more opinionated about the path from manuscript brief to review to final export.
 That is useful when the book is supposed to become an actual business asset, client guide, or authority product rather than a loose ongoing draft.

 The one-time pass also aligns better with buyers who want a bounded spend for one book.